NaokoSuga/gentrification_yelp/README.md

 <img align="right" src="images_README/final_project_gentrificaition_yelp_cumulative_growth.png" width="500" height="200">
 Figures on the right show the cumulative growth (= percentage increase) of new businesses by month in the neighborhoods with faster rent increase (Williamsburg and Bushwick) and slower rent increase (East Harlem and Chelsea/Clinton). <br>
 <br>
-・ businesses seem to grow faster in the areas where the rent has been growing rapidly - the rent has increased by <b>39.37</b>% (3rd in the NYC area) in Bushwick and <b>24.00</b>% (11th) in Williamsburg, while it was <b>5.48</b>% in East Harlem (3rd slowest rent growth), and was <b>13.04</b>% in Chelsea/Clinton.
+・ Businesses seem to grow faster in the areas where the rent has been growing rapidly - the rent has increased by <b>39.37</b>% (3rd in the NYC area) in Bushwick and <b>24.00</b>% (11th) in Williamsburg, while it was <b>5.48</b>% in East Harlem (3rd slowest rent growth), and was <b>13.04</b>% in Chelsea/Clinton.
 <br>
 <h4>Correlation between Business Growth and Rent Increase </h4>
-・ as observed, both rent and businesses have been growing in these areas - we must determine whether or not increase in rent and business actually correlate to each other.
+・ As observed, both rent and businesses have been growing in these areas - we must determine whether or not increase in rent and business actually correlate to each other.

 <h3>Cases of Selected Areas with High Rent Growth - Williamsburg and Bushwick</h3>
 <img align="left" src="images_README/final_project_gentrificaition_yelp_williamsburg_bushwick_top10.png" width="500" height="200">